davidmdi/SdmWebApplication/README.md

 ## Requirements
 - Apache Tomcat
-- JRE v7 and above
+- JRE v7 or above

 ## Deploying
 1. Install Tomcat on your system